discover & work in

 Istria is often labeled as Croatia’s Tuscany, known for its truffles, Roman ruins, wines, and medieval hilltop villages.
 The peninsula is a storybook come to life, and emphasized by great culinary traditions.

-Family-run tavers, restaurants that overlook the Adriatic Sea, and multi-generational truffle hunters only add to the prestige of the Roman amphitheater still used in Pula, the medieval architecture in Rovinj, and the historic walls that circumvent Motovun.
-Sip locally made wine in an antique estate.
-Cycle or hike along a former narrow railway for panoramic views, and find quiet beaches far from the crowds of Dubrovnik or Split.
+Family-run taverns, restaurants that overlook the Adriatic Sea, and multi-generational truffle hunters only add to the prestige of the Roman amphitheater still used in Pula, the medieval architecture in Rovinj, and the historic walls that circumvent Motovun.
+Explore a number of Croatia’s celebrated national parks, sip locally made wine in an antique estate.
+Cycle or hike along a former narrow railway for panoramic views, find quiet beaches far from the crowds of Dubrovnik or Split and enjoy some of the most walkable cities and towns in Croatia.

 Istria is a peninsula and with its beautiful pebbled coastline also comes the lush interior that can become super hot beneath the summer sun.
 If you plan on hiking or cycling when visiting in the summer, be careful of the heat and be sure to drink enough water during and after the activity.